-The following table provides information, as of March 10, 2020, about each shareholder known to Navient to beneficially own more than five percent of the outstanding shares of our Common Stock, based solely on the information filed by each such shareholder on Schedules 13D or 13G with the SEC on the dates indicated in the footnotes to this table (percentages are calculated assuming continuous beneficial ownership at March 23, 2020).
+The following table provides information, as of March 1, 2021, about each shareholder known to Navient to beneficially own more than five percent of the outstanding shares of our Common Stock, based solely on the information filed by each such shareholder on Schedules 13D or 13G with the SEC on the dates indicated in the footnotes to this table (percentages are calculated assuming continuous beneficial ownership at March 23, 2021).

-Name and Address of Beneficial Owner Shares Percent The Vanguard Group, Inc. (1) 100 Vanguard Blvd.
-Malvern, PA 19355 27,510,806 12.44% BlackRock Inc. (2) 40 East 52nd Street New York, NY 10022 19,358,945 10% Dimensional Fund Advisors LP (3) Building One 6300 Bee Cave Road Austin, Texas 78746 14,752,125 6.67%
+Name and Address of Beneficial Owner Shares Percent BlackRock Inc. (1) 21,362,883 11.5% 40 East 52nd Street New York, NY 10022 New TOIN, NT TOOZZ The Vanguard Group, Inc. (2) 100 Vanguard Blvd.
+Malvern, PA 19355 20,057,126 10.77% Dimensional Fund Advisors LP (3) Building One 6300 Bee Cave Road Austin, TX 78746 13,537,724 7.3%

-- (1) This information is based on the Schedule 13G/A filed with the SEC by The Vanguard Group, Inc., on February 11, 2020.
-The Vanguard Group, Inc., directly and through its subsidiaries, has sole power to vote or direct the voting of 101,258 shares of Common Stock, shared voting power of 40,510 shares, sole power to dispose of or direct the disposition of 27,396,166 shares of Common Stock, and shared power to dispose of or direct the disposition of 114,640 shares of Common Stock.
-According to this Schedule 13G/A, Vanguard Fiduciary Trust Company, a wholly owned subsidiary of The Vanguard Group, Inc., beneficially owns 74,130 shares of Common Stock; and Vanguard Investments Australia, Ltd., a wholly owned subsidiary of The Vanguard Group, Inc., beneficially owns 67,638 shares of Common Stock. - (2) This information is based on the Schedule 13G/A filed with the SEC by BlackRock, Inc. on March 9, 2020.
-BlackRock, Inc. has sole power to vote or direct the voting of 18,451,823 shares of Common Stock and has sole power to dispose of or direct the disposition of for 19,358,945 shares of Common Stock. - (3) This information is based on the Schedule 13G filed with the SEC by Dimensional Fund Advisors LP on February 12, 2020.
+- (1) This information is based on the Schedule 13G/A filed with the SEC by BlackRock, Inc. on January 27, 2021.
+BlackRock, Inc. has sole power to vote or direct the voting of 20,959,107 shares of Common Stock and has sole power to dispose of or direct the disposition of 21,362,883 shares of Common Stock. - (2) This information is based on the Schedule 13G/A filed with the SEC by The Vanguard Group, Inc., on February 10, 2021.
+The Vanguard Group, Inc., directly and through its subsidiaries, has shared voting power of 193,275 shares, sole power to dispose of or direct the disposition of 19,681,279 shares of Common Stock, and shared power to dispose of or direct the disposition of 375,847 shares of Common Stock. - (3) This information is based on the Schedule 13G filed with the SEC by Dimensional Fund Advisors LP on February 16, 2021.
 Dimensional Fund Advisors LP, an investment adviser registered under Section 203 of the Investment Advisors Act of 1940, furnishes investment advice to four investment companies registered under the Investment Company Act of 1940, and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
-The Funds directly have sole power to vote or direct the voting of 14,374,107 shares of Common Stock, and sole power to dispose of or direct the disposition of 14,752,125 shares of Common Stock.
+The Funds directly have sole power to vote or direct the voting of 13,154,014 shares of Common Stock, and sole power to dispose of or direct the disposition of 13,537,724 shares of Common Stock.